chawyehsu/moonup/README.md

-  default      Set the default toolchain install      Install or update a MoonBit toolchain [aliases: i] pin          Pin the MoonBit toolchain to a specific version show         Show installed and currently active toolchains update       Update MoonBit latest toolchain and moonup [aliases: u] which        Show the actual binary that will be run for a given command
+  default      Set the default toolchain install      Install or update a MoonBit toolchain [aliases: i] pin          Pin the MoonBit toolchain to a specific version run          Run a command with a specific toolchain show         Show installed and currently active toolchains update       Update MoonBit latest toolchain and moonup [aliases: u] which        Show the actual binary that will be run for a given command